 \subsection{Structure of the Hilbert space and symmetries}

 The constraint on the dynamics in Eq.~(\ref{eq:H_PXP}) is rather unusual as it destroys the tensor product structure of the Hilbert space.
-Restricting to the lowest-energy subspace defined by projector $\cal P$ in Eq.~(\ref{Eq:proj}) amounts to excluding configurations with two adjacent excitations ${\bullet}{\bullet}$.
+Restricting to the lowest-energy subspace defined by the projector $\cal P$ in Eq.~(\ref{Eq:proj}) amounts to excluding configurations with two adjacent excitations,~${\bullet}{\bullet}$.
 Considering the simplest example of two sites, it is clear that the lowest-energy subspace, spanned by configurations $\{ {\circ}{\circ},{\bullet}{\circ},{\circ}{\bullet}\}$, cannot be obtained as a tensor product of local on-site Hilbert spaces.
 We note that, similar to other kinetically constrained models, in the lowest-energy sector the model~(\ref{Eq:proj}) has a ``flat" potential energy landscape.

 It is easy to see that the Hilbert space dimension of the PXP model in Eq.~(\ref{eq:H_PXP}) grows according to the Fibonacci sequence.
 Indeed, we first note that configurations of the constrained Hilbert space of an open system of $L$ sites can end with either ${\bullet}$ or ${\circ}$.
-A configuration ending with a ${\bullet}$ state can be obtained by appending ${\circ}{\bullet}$ to some product state of a system with $L-2$ sites.
-On the other hand, a configuration ending with ${\circ}$ can be obtained by adding ${\circ}$ to some configuration of a system with $L-1$ sites.
+A configuration ending with a ${\bullet}$ state can be obtained by appending ${\circ}{\bullet}$ to a specific product state of a system with $L-2$ sites.
+On the other hand, a configuration ending with ${\circ}$ can be obtained by adding ${\circ}$ to a specific configuration of a system with $L-1$ sites.
 Therefore, the dimension of the Hilbert space with $L$ sites, $d_L$, satisfies the linear recurrence equation:

 with initial conditions $d_0=1$, $d_1=2$.
 This is the well-known Fibonacci recurrence, hence $d_L$ for OBC coincides with $(L+2)$th Fibonacci number, $d_L=F_{L+2}$.
 The Hilbert space for $L$ sites with PBC can be formed by taking the Hilbert space of the same number of sites with open boundary conditions and removing all configurations which both begin and end with ${\bullet}$, hence $d^\text{PBC}_L = d_L - d_{L-4} = F_{L-1}+F_{L+1}$.